harvardinformatics/ifxdjango/README.md

     > docker-compose up

-Before attempting to access the authenticated "Demo" page, run the applyDevData management command to ensure that the test user is properly setup.
+Before logging in or attempting to access the authenticated "Demo" page (which automatically attemps to log you in), run the applyDevData management command to ensure that the test user is properly set up.

     > docker-compose run drf ./manage.py applyDevData